utah-cs3550-fa25/assignments/study-guide.md

 setting the `method` and `body`.
 You should be able to use `then` and `catch` with `fetch`, and check the `ok` field.
 You should know which error types are handled in `catch` and which ones are handled with `ok`.
 You should be able to explain how `await` is related to callbacks.
-You should be able to draw the request chain for given code, and to rewrite code to make parallel `fetch` requests.

 Cloud Deployments
 -----------------